 Sure to be a favorite with most kids, this follow-up to “The Life of Birds” explores the origins and habits of arguably the planet’s most engaging and improvising inhabitants.
 In the series, David Attenborough looks at why mammals are the most successful creatures on the planet.
 Each of the ten episodes looks at one (or several closely related) mammal groups and discusses the different facets of their day-to-day existence and their evolutionary origins.

 March of the Penguins (2005)

 Some films are absolutely unforgettable.
 This is one of those films.
 This astounding documentary follows a year in the life of Antarctica’s Emperor penguins that survives in the world’s harshest habitat.
-The work of the cinematographers is a study of creative filmmaking and includes everything from extreme close-ups of the world of feathers withing the penguins’ dense fluff, to the interior of a hatchling’s mouth, and a seal hunting a penguin under a layer of thick, winter ice.
-The production team was "all in" for this film and lived in Antarctica near the birds for a year.
-As they filmed, the colony became completely comfortable with their presence.
+The footage includes extreme close-ups that show every feather of the penguins’ dense fluff, a view of the interior of a feeding hatchling’s mouth, and even a scene where a seal catches a penguin in water that is under a layer of thick, winter ice.
+This achievement was possible because a team of photographers set up camp in Antarctica near the birds for a full year and filmed as the colony became completely comfortable with their presence.

 Planet Earth (2006)

 This BBC/Discovery Channel co-production was the most expensive nature documentary series ever commissioned by the BBC, and the first shot in full HD.
 Four years of hard filming resulted in spectacular photography and compelling narratives, making every one of its eleven episodes memorable.
 The series features spectacular footage of some of the world's most awe-inspiring natural wonders -- from the oceans to the deserts to the polar ice caps.